nchhabra1311/alexa-my-dog/README.md

 # alexa-my-dog
-a virtual dog made for alexa users

-to make one for your own , use your own URL for media files in the lambda code
+Basic alexa app to imitate dog sounds.
+JSON is the frontend while the lambda code is backend.